espin2/sp-examine/README.md

 ## how to deploy grafana loki
 1. `cd loki` <br>
 2. run step *how to run tools*
-3. change '<your incoming webhook slack>` on config/alertmanager.yaml to your incoming webhook slack
+3. change <your incoming webhook slack> on config/alertmanager.yaml to your incoming webhook slack
 4. `docker-compose up -d`

 Simply run docker-compose up and all the components will start.